Enter your ZIP to find local pros.

 Top 10 AC Brands

-The experts at Modernize evaluated the top air conditioner brands of 2025 by comparing key metrics such as energy efficiency (SEER / SEER2), average installed costs, warranty terms, and reputation for reliability.
-We also assessed performance (including noise levels and smart features), durability, and homeowner & contractor feedback.
-In the brand profiles below, you’ll see what makes each top brand stand out and which models are best for different homeowner needs.
+The experts at Modernize evaluated the top air conditioner brands of 2026 by comparing key metrics such as energy efficiency (SEER2 ratings), average installed costs, warranty coverage, and long-term reliability.
+We also considered overall value, system performance (including noise levels and smart features), durability, nationwide installation availability, and feedback from both homeowners and HVAC professionals to determine which brands stand out for different needs and budgets.

 3. Lennox